NovaCorz/CSC510/README.md

 - Maintained by the student development team
 - Future support may include community contributions or academic extensions

+---

+## 🌟 Success Stories

+Food Seer has been tested among a small group of users, including friends and classmates, to evaluate its effectiveness in real-world decision-making.
+During these early trials, users reported that Food Seer:

+- Made choosing a meal **faster and less stressful**
+- Offered **accurate and relevant** suggestions through both quiz and chat modes
+- Provided a **clean, easy-to-navigate** interface for exploring recommendations

+> “It actually picked something I wanted without me scrolling for 10 minutes.” — Early User

+These early results show promise that Food Seer can genuinely simplify meal decisions and enhance the overall dining experience as the system continues to grow.

 ## 📎 Recommended Citation